dmitriyse/ClrCoder.Starship/README.md

 # ClrCoder.Starship
 Solution template for super projects base on ClrCoder conventions and tools.
-Just replace in files "Starship" to your name and start your project.
+Just replace in files "ClrCoder.Starship" to your name and start your project.